Long Flight DVT Prevention: Essential Guide for GCC Travelers

 How to Wear Them

-- Ensure proper fit (no bunching or rolling)
+- Ensure proper fit, without bunching or rolling

 Business Travelers: Special Section